 Integration vs. Segmentation of Channels

 Omnichannel requires channels to be integrated, where each touchpoint is interconnected.
-Multichannel, on the other hand, views each channel as its own entity, catering to diverse customer preferences without necessarily connecting them.
+Multichannel, on the other hand, views each channel as its entity, catering to diverse customer preferences without necessarily connecting them.

 How Omnichannel Works